City (manga)

 City (stylized in all caps) is a Japanese manga series written and illustrated by Keiichi Arawi.
-It began serialization in September 2016 in Kodansha's seinen manga magazine Morning.
-It has been published in 14 tankōbon volumes.
+It was serialized from September 2016 to October 2025 in Kodansha's seinen manga magazine Morning.
+It has been published in 15 tankōbon volumes.
 In North America, the series is licensed by Vertical.

 An anime television series adaptation titled City the Animation, produced by Kyoto Animation, aired from July to September 2025 on Tokyo MX.
 It is the studio's first non-sequel anime in six years, and the studio's second anime adapted from a manga series by Arawi after the 2011 adaptation of Nichijou, with both series set in the same universe.

 Plot

 The story follows the Mont Blanc Trio, consisting of university sophomores Midori Nagumo and Wako Izumi and freshman Ayumu Niikura, as they navigate their lives alongside a populace filled with not-quite-ordinary people in the city aptly called City.